-Teams meetings are best when you join them from the Teams app or Teams on the web, and there’s a bunch of ways to do that—read on for details about joining by link, from your calendar, and more.
-If you can’t use the app or the web, some meetings let you call in using a phone number.
+Teams meetings are best when you join them from the Teams app or Teams on the web, and there are a bunch of ways to do that – read on for details about joining by link, from your calendar, and more.

 You can find out more about how to join a meeting on the Microsoft website.

 To turn on your camera before a meeting, just select the camera icon if the setting window that pops up before joining, here you can also mute or unmute your microphone ready.
 If you choose to have the camera on you can select a background (we recommended either blur or using one of the Loughborough college backgrounds found here).